-I haven’t spent much time on so-called “TV movies” here, but with cable networks putting out entertainment that is equal to, or in many cases, better than what’s coming out of Hollywood studios these days, those kind of films have evolved to become great and often spectacular.
-One early effort is “The Pentagon Wars” starring Kelsey Grammer from 1998.
+I haven’t spent much time on so-called “TV movies” here, but with cable networks putting out entertainment that is equal to, or in many cases, better than a lot of the crap coming out of Hollywood studios these days, “cable” films have evolved to become great and often spectacular.
+One early effort that is noteworthy is “The Pentagon Wars” starring Kelsey Grammer from 1998.
 It’s an HBO production and while not a great example of outstanding cinematography and special effects, it has a nice cast that does a wonderful job.
 It’s very much worth watching if you can find it.

 THE BUREAUCRACY OF WAR BEGATS BUREAUCRACY

 (NOTE: I expanded this review with links and some additional comments on Oct.
-20, 2015.)
+20, 2015.
+I expanded it again with additional opinion and trivia and the updating of links on Dec.
+15, 2018.)

-I cannot say just how historically accurate the HBO film “The Pentagon Wars” is to the real-life development of the Bradley Fighting Vehicle by the Pentagon (it’s based on a book, but you know how that goes), but the film is fun to watch and headliners Kelsey Grammer and Cary Elwes each do a wonderful turn.
+I cannot say just how historically accurate the HBO film “The Pentagon Wars” is to the real-life development of the Bradley Fighting Vehicle by the Pentagon (it’s based on a book), but the film is fun to watch and headliners Kelsey Grammer and Cary Elwes each do a wonderful turn.
+Besides, you know the military lied about its incompetence with the project and so how far off base can this movie treatment be?

-Elwes as U.S. Air Force “Col. James Burton” is assigned as the impartial judge of the Bradley’s construction and effectiveness.
+Elwes plays U.S. Air Force “Col. James Burton” and he is assigned as the impartial intra-service judge of the Bradley’s construction and effectiveness.
 Grammer as the Army’s “Gen. Partridge” is the person responsible for getting it into production.
-The two clash nearly from the start as Elwes is flummoxed, astounded, frustrated and ultimately forced to retire with his pyrrhic victory in exposing the Pentagon’s cover-up of incompetence, flat-out lying and waste of taxpayers’ dollars.
+The two clash nearly from the start as Elwes is flummoxed, astounded, frustrated and ultimately forced to retire with his pyrrhic victory in exposing the Pentagon’s cover-up of incompetence, flat-out lying to Congress (and hence to the public) and a miserable waste of taxpayers’ dollars.

-Elwes was perfectly cast here with his boyish good looks and positive, friendly and outgoing demeanor.
+- Elwes is perfectly cast here with his boyish good looks and positive, friendly and outgoing demeanor.
 He does especially well with a simple nuance – say a look or just his tone of voice.
 Elwes also projects smart and tough and does a solid job with the various emotions needed in this role without becoming too saccharine.
 Elwes was also in “Twister,” “Saw,” “Hot Shots!” and the Tom Cruise auto racing film “Days of Thunder.”
+He was much more saccharine in “Liar Liar” with Jim Carrey (click here for my review).

 You might believe that after Grammer and Elwes there would be a drop-off in the supporting cast … but you’d be wrong.
 Although there are too many to explore completely in-depth here, I’ll hit the high notes:

-- Viola Davis plays “Sgt.
+- An Oscar winner and two-time nominee (not for this one), Viola Davis plays “Sgt.
 Fanning” and is Elwes’ assistant.
-She provides the low-key, common sense balance to the unpredictable world around her.
-Davis was also in “The Help” and “Eat Pray Love.”
+She provides the low-key, common sense balance to the unpredictable world that swirls around her.
+It would have made this movie better if Davis had had more time in front of the camera.
+Ah, well.
+Davis won her statue for “Fences” and was nominated for “The Help” and “Doubt.”

 - John C. McGinley notches another great role as the continually kibitzing “Col. J.D.
 Bock.”
-McGinley is terrific in such roles (remember him being one of the “Bobs” in “Office Space” — click here for my review — that came out a year later?) and puts his best foot forward here, too.
+McGinley is terrific in such roles (he was one of the “Bobs” in “Office Space” – click here for my review) and puts his best foot forward here, too.
 McGinley has also been in “Platoon,” “The Rock,” “Any Given Sunday,” “Point Break” (click here for my review) with Keanu Reeves and Patrick Swayze as well as TV’s “Scrubs.”
 Wow!
-What a career of outstanding supporting performances.
+What a career of outstanding supporting performances for this very talented actor.

-In the end, all the foolishness (they killed sheep in one test – not really, it’s just a film) and lying (at just about every turn) by the military to Congress is exposed, but the bad guys get the promotions and the good guy is sent into retirement.
+In the end, all the foolishness (they killed sheep in one test – not really for filmmakers, it’s just a movie … as for the military, well …) and lying at just about every turn to Congress is exposed about the Army, but the bad guys get the promotions and the good guy is sent into retirement.

 It’s great today to see all the wonderful work coming out of networks such as HBO, AMC, etc., and it all began with films such as “The Pentagon Wars.”
 You might also check out the wonderful “Barbarians at the Gate” (click here for my review) from 1993 by HBO about the leveraged buyout of RJR Nabisco in the 1980s.

-Since “The Pentagon Wars” was released via HBO it does not rank as a film with box office receipts.
-However, the No. 1 film at the U.S. box office in 1998 was another military film: “Saving Private Ryan” with $216.5 million, according to Box Office Mojo.
-If you wanted something funnier, then you probably saw the Farrelly brothers’ “There’s Something About Mary,” which came in at No. 3 with “$176.4 million.
-Films from that year that I’ve reviewed include the terrific chick flick “You’ve Got Mail” (click here for my review); the underrated horror film “The Night Flier” (click here for my review); the absolutely horrid “Dirty Work” with Norm MacDonald (click here for my review); and the outstanding poker film “Rounders” with Matt Damon and Edward Norton (click here for my review).
+Since “The Pentagon Wars” was released via HBO it does not rank as a film with box office receipts for 1998.
+However, the No. 1 film at the U.S. box office was another military film: “Saving Private Ryan” with $216.5 million, according to Box Office Mojo.
+If you wanted something funnier, then you probably saw the Farrelly brothers’ “There’s Something About Mary,” which came in at No. 3 with $176.4 million.
+Films from that year that I’ve reviewed are:

 Assorted cast and film notes (via IMDb.com):